Coordinated vs. Sequential Transmission Planning

 We compare transmission planning outcomes using a sequential planning model for the PJM region with a coordinated planning model in which generation, storage, and transmission is co-optimized.
-We find that the latter leads to significantly less transmission need, lower total system costs, better reliability performance, and similar carbon dioxide emissions.
+We find that the latter leads to significantly less transmission need and lower total system costs with similar reliability performance and carbon dioxide emissions.

-The co-optimized planning approach does not eliminate the need for detailed power flow studies, including electromagnetic transient modeling based on a realistic representation of the grid.
+The co-optimized planning approach does not eliminate the need for detailed power flow studies based on a realistic representation of the grid.
 We expect that this will create additional transmission upgrade requirements beyond the corridor upgrades we have identified.
 However, our simplified approach provides a strategic framework for identifying and expanding transmission corridors, which can then be further refined into specific transmission elements through more detailed engineering analyses.

 Future research could focus on stochastic models to accurately capture the operational uncertainties but also deep uncertainties related to demand growth and technology innovation.

 { }